ipfs/kubo/filestore/README.md

 block itself.
 The main use of the datastore is to add content to IPFS without duplicating the content in the IPFS datastore.

-The filestore is developed on Debian (GNU/Linux) but should also work on MacOS X or other Unix like systems.
-It might also work on Windows as long as absolute paths are used, but this is completely untested.
+The filestore is developed on Debian (GNU/Linux).
+It has been tested on Windows and should work on MacOS X and other Unix like systems.

 ## Quick start